Baltimore Gneiss: Structure

+Rock units of the Baltimore Terrane in the central Maryland Piedmont Province.

 History

 The Grace Methodist Episcopal Church in Baltimore City, an example of a building built in part from "Falls Road blue gneiss."

 The name Baltimore Gneiss was first used by George Huntington Williams in 1892 to describe the variety of widely distributed gneisses in the Baltimore area.

 Usage

 The Baltimore Gneiss has been used in the past as building stone in the Baltimore area.
 It is thought that some of the first buildings built in Baltimore in the 1700s were constructed of gneiss quarried from Jones Falls.
 In addition to use in buildings, gneiss from Jones Falls and Gwynn Falls quarries was used for foundations, roads, and curbstones in Baltimore.
 Some quarrymen referred to the gneiss as "blue stone" due to the blue-gray color of its fresh surface.
 The last building stone quarry in Baltimore closed in 1958.

 Type localities

 The type locality of the Baltimore Gneiss as described by William Patrick Crowley of the Maryland Geological Survey in 1976 is defined as outcrops along Towson Run from Bellona Avenue to Towsontown Boulevard.
 Formerly, the type locality was considered as referring to layered gneisses which outcrop along Jones Falls and Gwynns Falls in Baltimore City, however, chemical and textural analysis followed by zircon age measurements determined that these gneisses represent a distinct younger geologic unit.

 The type locality of the layered gneiss member includes stream cuts along Herring Run for 255 meters on either side of Arlington Avenue bridge near Morgan State University.

 The type locality of the augen gneiss member includes outcrops along Long Green Creek 385 meters southeast of Glenarm Road bridge.

 The type locality of the streaked-augen gneiss member includes outcrops along Merryman Branch 125 meters upstream from the Dulaney Valley Road bridge.

 The type locality of the hornblende gneiss member includes outcrops along an unnamed stream between Malvern Avenue and Boyce Avenue.

 The type locality of the Slaughterhouse Gneiss outcrops along the Slaughterhouse Branch southeast of the Baltimore Beltway (I-695).